Baltimore Women's March, 2018. Protestors march with #MeToo poster board | Credit: Elvert Barnes J20 WOMEN'S MARCH 2018 BALTIMORE

 Unwanted first pregnancy, endometriosis, and problems with ovulation or menstruation were among the long-term health outcomes reported by women whose first sexual experience was forced.
 Other problems include binge drinking, illicit drug use, poorer self-reported health, and difficulty completing tasks outside of the home because of a physical or mental condition.
 The research showed a correlation, not causality, between forced first sexual experience and negative health outcomes.

-“One in four women are assaulted in college, and this study shows that coercive sexual experiences happen much earlier than that,” says Dr. Laura Streicher, professor of obstetrics and gynecology at Northwestern University, who was not involved in the study.
+“One in four women are assaulted in college, and this study shows that coercive sexual experiences happen much earlier than that,” says Dr. Lauren Streicher, professor of obstetrics and gynecology at Northwestern University, who was not involved in the study.
 More education about consent should be mandatory for all high school students to reduce the prevalence of sexual coercion, Streicher says.

 The results of this study could provide physicians with a better picture of the intimacy challenges and violence faced by their teenage patients.
 And in the era of #MeToo and #TIMESUP, studies like this could help inform the development of policies aimed at reducing sexual coercion at a systems level, the researchers say.